breadou-sui/myblog/content/posts/into-the-night-rewritten.md

 </i>

 Carl and Renee's marriage falls apart partly due to this rigid definition of empathy that we as a society adhere to.
-The whole story begs the question, <i>how do we empathize with someone who we can't relate to? </i>
+The whole story then begs the question, <i>how do we empathize with someone who we can't relate to? </i>

 <i>Division By Zero</i> is a work of science fiction.
 Not a story that you'd typically expect when you hear someone say "Sci-Fi," but it makes sense if you think about it.